 Another study published in JAMA Internal Medicine noted much the same thing, with researchers surprised that there was “such a consistent association with verbal memory for chronic exposure to marijuana,” even when other factors (like cigarettes and alcohol) were accounted for.
 As past years of marijuana use went up, verbal memory scores went down; expressed numerically, 50 percent of pot smokers tended to remember one fewer word from a list of 15 words.
 One of the study’s authors worried that “this transient effect” could damage how the brain processes information and how that information is recalled later.

 There is much more research that suggests people who regularly smoke marijuana (on a daily basis) for a number of years struggle with cognitive tasks more than those who either do not smoke cannabis or who do so infrequently and/or for shorter periods of time.
 According to one researcher speaking to Reuters Health, people who smoke marijuana occasionally and then give up the habit (“as most cannabis users do”) have a lower risk of developing problems with their thinking power and memory.
-Nonetheless, he warned that cannabis is still a drug, and all drugs have some level of harm to them, especially if they are consumed under certain circumstances.
+Nonetheless, he warned that cannabis is still a drug, and all drugs have some level of harm to them.

-Aside from memory, other research has looked at what long-term effects of marijuana does to dopamine.
-Production of the neurotransmitter that regulates the pleasure and reward centers of the brain can be compromised if the marijuana use is heavy, scientists writing in Molecular Psychiatry found.
+Aside from memory, other research has looked at the long-term effects of marijuana on dopamine.
+Production of the neurotransmitter that regulates the pleasure and reward centers of the brain can be compromised if the marijuana use is heavy, according to an article in Molecular Psychiatry found.
 People who smoked a lot of marijuana tested positive for lower dopamine release in the region of the brain that also controls attention and impulsive behavior.
 Participants in this study tended to start smoking pot around the age of 16 and became dependent on the substance by 20.
 In the month before the study was conducted, nearly all users reported smoking marijuana on a daily basis.

 A former president of the American Psychiatric Association commented on the study, saying that there is a growing body of evidence that shows that youth use of cannabis develops into problems in adulthood.